CyberMiles/blog/content/post/20190607-giveaway4-en.md

 categories: ["en"]
 ---

 The FairPlay Dapp, launched on 4th of June, empowers anyone to create and take part in product promotions and giveaways.
-With over a thousand Daily Active Users (DAUs) according to Google Analytics, the FairPlay DApp is already one of the most  popular DApps in all of blockchains.
+With over a thousand Daily Active Users (DAUs) according to Google Analytics, the FairPlay DApp is already amoung the most  popular DApps in all of blockchains.

 The FairPlay Smart Contracts and search engine are key technology milestones to CyberMiles' decentralized e-commerce marketplace.
-Read more about it here.
+Read more about it [here](https://twitter.com/cybermiles/status/1136200489995911169?s=21).

 To celebrate the launch of FairPlay, CyberMiles is running a campaign of giveaways with its partners.